 Cirrhosis of the Liver

 Cirrhosis is a result of chronic liver disease.
 It occurs when the disease has destroyed normal liver tissue, leaving nonfunctioning scar tissue in its place.
-Cirrhosis is irreversible.
-There are a number of causes, including alcohol consumption, viral hepatitis, exposure to certain drugs and toxins, or other viral and infectious diseases.
+Cirrhosis is rarely reversible.
+There are a number of causes, including alcohol consumption, viral hepatitis, autoimmune diseases, exposure to certain drugs and toxins, or other viral and infectious diseases.

-In patients with cirrhosis, excessive fibrous connective tissue replaces the normal liver substance.
-This abnormal regeneration permanently alters your liver and leads to impaired liver function and scarring.
+In patients with cirrhosis, excessive scar tissue replaces the normal liver substance which permanently alters your liver and leads to impaired liver function and structure.
 There is no cure for cirrhosis, but your doctor will work with you to manage the symptoms and keep the condition from progressing.
 You may need to:

-Take medication, if an underlying disease is causing the cirrhosis
+Take medications, if an underlying disease is causing the cirrhosis can be treated